-Japanese Kanji Study is probably the best app I’ve ever used for studying kanji.
+Japanese Kanji Study is probably the best Android app I’ve ever used for studying kanji.
 I’ve studied kanji in many different ways over the years.
 Books, classes, apps, drilled kanji, read kanji, my own flashcards, etc. But nothings worked in quite the same way as Kanji Study has.
 Here’s why…

 Japanese Kanji Study Android App Features

 This app has a LOT going on.
 I love how much it has.

 The creator, Chase Colburn, worked incredible hard to create an app that would suit how he wanted to learn.
 He was using the White Rabbit kanji flashcards but found they weren’t practical when moving about.
 He spent a year developing a program that will have kanji, readings, example vocabulary, and will teach you how to write them.
 He’s been improving the app ever since its release and is always working on new features.